odk-x/docs/odkx-src/index.rst

 The ODK-X Tool Suite is free and open-source software for collecting, managing, and using data in resource-constrained environments.

-In ODK-X, developers and data managers can create data management applications that consist of survey forms as well as Javascript-based apps.
+In ODK-X developers and data managers can create data management applications that consist of survey forms as well as Javascript-based apps.
 These allow you to render a fully customizable user interface to gather, manage, and visualize data on an Android device.

 A major goal of these ODK-X tools was to eliminate the need for any software engineering skills (for example: Java programming, Android software development environment, source code version control systems) when designing data management applications.
 The skills required to build a data management application range from scripting a form definition in XLSX (similar to constructing ODK Collect forms using XLSX files processed by the XLSForm tool), to simple web programming -- modifying boilerplate HTML and JavaScript for custom presentations of the collected data.
 Advanced web programmers can also easily implement entirely custom web pages.